LionelDraghi/smk/docs/index.md

 (More on commands and options with the usual `smk -h`)

 Let's be back to the status:
-> 2018-12-25 03:09:54.99 [] "ffmpeg -i x.mp3 x.ogg"
+> 2018-12-25 03:09:54.99 [] "sox x.mp3 x.ogg"
 >  Sources (1) :
 >  - 2018-12-25 02:06:10.00:/home/lionel/Proj/smk/tests/15_mp3_conversions/x.mp3
 >  Targets (1) :
 >  - 2018-12-25 03:09:59.00:/home/lionel/Proj/smk/tests/15_mp3_conversions/x.ogg

-Sources, targets and time stamp are obvious.
+The first time stamp is the command run time, other time stamps are files modification time.
 (and yes, this example was written during christmas night!)

 > **Cool feature #1** : `smk` output focus on useful files, system files are filtered by default.
-> (On my system, 166 system files are read by ffmpeg during this conversion, that you generally don't care!)
+> (On my system, 166 system files are read by ffmpeg during such a conversion, that you generally don't care!)
 > Note that this is only an output filter. `smk` manage all dependencies, and if whatever lib.so changes in /usr/lib, the command will be re-run.
 > To see system files involved, add the `-sa` (`--show-all-files`) option.